Harsha30ywffb7/Netflix-Gpt/README.md

 11. UseNavigate Hook
     - used to navigate over pages.
     - Signout from Browse to home.
 12. Display name and profile when user login and vanish after logout. for that use "Manage users-> update profile APi after signIn".
-13.
+Finally login, signup and authentication is working fine.